Be a hunger-fighting hero.

 Can children volunteer?

 Yes!
-For children 13 and under (not yet in high school), they can volunteer with parents or guardians helping package toilet paper or clip and organize coupons.
-For children 14 and older (in high school), they can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.
+We accept volunteers who are 14 (in high school) or older.
+They can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.

 Do you accept people who need to do community service?